hexiron/Hexiron.Azure.ActiveDirectory.ApiConnectors/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/snx0tdnj8930gsr9/branch/master?svg=true)](https://ci.appveyor.com/api/projects/status/snx0tdnj8930gsr9/branch/master?svg=true)  [![license](https://img.shields.io/github/license/hexiron/Hexiron.Azure.ActiveDirectory.svg?maxAge=2592000)](https://github.com/hexiron/Hexiron.Azure.ActiveDirectory/blob/master/LICENSE)  [![NuGet](https://img.shields.io/nuget/v/Hexiron.Azure.ActiveDirectory.svg?maxAge=86400)](https://www.nuget.org/packages/Hexiron.Azure.ActiveDirectory/)

+## Attention ##
-Hexiron.Azure.ActiveDirectory has easy to use Azure connectors to connect with Azure AD secured API's using OAuth2 flows.
+This library has easy to use API connector clients to connect with API's which are using the Azure AD or Azure AD B2C identity provider and its OAuth2 flows.
+If you are looking how to authenticate with Azure AD or Azure AD B2C, please go to [Hexiron.AspNetCore.Authentication.AzureAdMixed](https://github.com/hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed).

-When accessing an API through one of these connecters, it gets in background an access token from the Microsoft identity provider using ADAL for Azure AD and MSAL for Azure B2C and adds it automatically in background to the request.
+When accessing an API through one of the connectors described below, it gets in background an access token from the Microsoft identity provider using ADAL for Azure AD and MSAL for Azure B2C and adds it automatically in background to the request.

-You don't need to worry about getting and storing an access token.
+You don't need to worry about getting, storing and maintaining the access token.
 This library does it for you.

 The connectors make use of the .NetCore IOptions pattern so make sure you register them in the startup class.
 More info see below.